nelsoft-easyshop/react-serverside-renderer/README.md

 All you have to do to reference reactjs in your pages is to:

 - Code your reactjs components and put them in your reactjs source directory, for example `web/assets/reactjs/src`
-- Create a map file in and add it to youe reactjs maps dircetory, for example: `web/assets/reactjs/map`.
+- Create a map file in and add it to your reactjs maps directory, for example: `web/assets/reactjs/map`.
   There is usually one map file per page.
 This contains the reactjs components used in a particular page.

 See the example map file and react component files in https://github.com/nelsoft-easyshop/react-serverside-renderer/tree/master/Resources/public/example